AlisonLanski/IPEDSuploadables/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have

+* Added the IPEDS submission URL to the description field of the DESCRIPTION file.

+* Uncommented all code in produce_other_report examples and added a \donttest wrapper to one piece instead.

+* Unwrapped all other \dontrun wrappers in the examples so they will execute.
+(They run quickly).

+* Removed set.seed() from functions.

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There were several NOTEs from rhub testing:
+There were two NOTEs from rhub testing:

 * New submission